 T'Other Side: Halifax Panthers

 In addition to the 'new' signings Halifax have now brought back Ed Barber who last played for them in 2022.
+He had been playing for the Huddersfield Rugby Union team.

 Head Coach: Liam Finn